 As a footnote, technical details regarding Ireland’s new ‘Knowledge Development Box,, announced in October last year, have yet to emerge, but it is fully expected that they too will be MNA-compliant.

 Singapore Issues Second Edition of its Transfer Pricing Guidelines

-On January 6, 2015, the Internal Revenue Authority of Singapore (IRAS) issued a second edition of its Transfer Pricing Guidelines (TP Guidelines) (for a full copy, click here).
+On January 6, 2015, the Internal Revenue Authority of Singapore (IRAS) issued a second edition of its Transfer Pricing Guidelines (TP Guidelines).

 The second edition updates and consolidates the four prior IRAS e-Tax guides covering: (i) guidelines, (ii) consultations, (iii) advanced pricing agreements (APAs), and, (iv) related party loans and services.
 The TP Guidelines also include two new sections, which cover IRAS’ position on (i) adjustments and (ii) attribution of profit to a permanent establishment (PE).
 IRAS also provides further detail and guidance on topics covering TP documentation.